 So many crabs have been eaten in Kinosaki, that they even have their own memorial stone

-However, if you don’t visit Kinosaki during the crab season, don’t worry, as there is still plenty of fine food to eat.
-Tajima beef, is a local variety of black Wagyu beef, highly prized for its rich taste and marbled texture.
+However, if you don’t visit Kinosaki during the crab season, don’t worry, as there is plenty of fine food to eat.
+Tajima beef is a local Japanese Black cattle specialty from the Tajima region, which includes Kinosaki Onsen and Toyooka City.
+It is highly prized for its rich taste and marbled texture.
 If you like a good steak, this is the place to get it!

 Take a Stroll